abhi-panda/go-task-list/README.md

 For now , Linux specific shellscript tasklist.sh has been created as a Command line Interface.
 In Future similar .psh will be created for Windows OS.
 Please make sure appropriate permissions are provided to the folder entirely and file manipulation is in purview.

+-> Please make sure you do `go get github.com/sirupsen/logrus` before running the application.

 To Start the Application , Please open two terminals and traverse to the folder where you have the downloaded executable folder

 START SERVER :